February 1922

 Ó Duibhir (2011), pg 71

-Follow-up meeting to meeting of 18th January of GHQ Staff and divisional commanders.
-Rory O’Connor asked Mulcahy to get Dáil approval to hold an army convention on 26th March.
+Rory O’Connor asks Mulcahy to get Dáil approval to hold an army convention on March 26th.
 (At his point only the 2nd Southern Division had repudiated the authority of the Dáil.)
-See February 27th.
+See Feb-27-22/1.

 O’Donoghue (1986), pg 212; Macardle (1999), pg 676

 Edward Hardy, a Protestant from Belfast, dies of injuries sustained earlier.
-Another Protestant, James Hutton (45) was shot dead by gunmen who broke into his home (possibly mistaken identity).
+Another Protestant, James Hutton (45) was shot dead by gunmen who broke into his home.
+(This was possibly a case of mistaken identity.)

 Parkinson (2004), pg 228